CecileRottner/BranchPrice_UCP/doc/master_model.md

 * pointers to all dualized constraints
 * pointers to convexity constraints on extended variables
 * list of master variables generated
-* potential additional variables (non extended) used in the master problem, eg: start-up variable u in the time decomposition
+* potential additional variables (non extended) used in the master problem, eg: start-up variable u in the time decomposition.

+Methods :
+* InitScipMasterModel : initializes the constraints of the master model
+* initMasterVariable : adds initial lambda variables (computed with a primal heuristic) to the master model
+* createColumns : from a solution x (given in original variables), creates corresponding lambda variables and adds them to the master (using initMasterVariable)
+* addCoefToConstraint(lambda) : after a new variable lambda is generated, this function updates master constraints to add lambda in them with the right coeficient.

 ### MasterSite_Model